Had3r/za-Szklem-Foto/README.md

   - gave me unlimited semantic elements.
 HTML5 provide `header`, `footer`, `section`, and others.
 Styled components are semantically clear, their purpose is incredibly understandable ex: `Logo`, `Navbar`, `Toolbar`,
   - I really like feature called prop injection (props can be passed to styled components)
 - CMS

+#### Other tools

+- linting tool:
+  - I am using Gatsby built-in ESLint setup.
+It means, that ESLint shows feedback into the terminal window in dev mode, and also to the console in browser developer tools.
+This is to speed up my work, I don't have to focus on my own configuration (sometimes you need to improve the configuration while writing the code)

 ## Documentation files